NewsLocal News

 As for the suspect, "Officers went to the student's home and spoke with their parents, who said they were aware of the threat and were keeping their child home from classes," the Beacon Journal reported.

-Harding Middle School closed Tuesday after a student made a bomb threat, according to the Lakewood City Schools.
-Lakewood police went to the school, and after further investigation, they found that the school was deemed safe.
+School officials conducted a full-scale threat assessment at Harding Middle School on Sept.
+10 after a student made a bomb threat, according to the Lakewood City Schools.
+Lakewood police went to the school, and after further investigation, they found that the school was deemed safe and that there was no credible threat.
+Editor's note: A previous version of this story stated that Harding Middle School was closed due to a threat.
+The story has been updated to reflect the correct information.

 Lorain County JVS trade school went virtual on Wednesday due to a written threat involving a student that circulated Snapchat.
 The school administration and Lorain County Sherriff's Office released a joint statement saying the threat was formulated outside of the county and not related to a JVS student.